isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 as soon as possible.
 Don't worry though, there are no spoilers here; it's safe to continue.

-Our first task is to to define the vertices of the social graph, which of course are the people involved:
+Our first task is to define the vertices of the social graph, which of course are the people involved:

 ```agda